Start your workplace transformation today.

 Another key finding from the workplace consultancy was that there is no concept of presenteeism in the business.
 Their people are valued on their performance, energy, culture and passion for the business.
 Having this in-depth appreciation of their people and their day to day behaviours was an essential part of the space, as the office has been designed to maximise the space and allow people to connect in a hugely diverse landscape.
 To facilitate this, we have built this space around an activity based working philosophy, with a desk for each member of staff.
 This was because they wanted everyone to feel that they had their own individual space, even though they are not required to use it.

-Staff culture at The Trade Desk is one of the most integral elements of their business.
+People and culture at The Trade Desk is one of the most integral elements of their business.
 They invest heavily in talent and development.
-One of the most important parts of this project was to develop a homely family environment that inspired their people.
+One of the most important parts of this project was to develop a community-led environment that inspired their people.
 There was an acknowledgement that this office would both allow for business growth as well as play a pivotal role in attracting new talent to the business.
-When their staff walk into the office, for the first time or even the hundredth time, it was important that the vibe in the space was high-energy, modern and positive.
+When their staff walk into the office, for the first time or even the hundredth time, it was important that the atmosphere is always high-energy, modern and positive.

 As you would expect from a global media agency, we have equipped the space with dedicated areas for games tables, a catered kitchen with free snacks and a bar.
 But at the core of the business is a philosophy of being humble and nurturing their community.
 Creating an office that inspires their people does not end with tangible perks and benefits; it is about building a landscape that connects people and empowering them with trust and freedom.
 This approach helps to support a healthy way of working as well as mental wellbeing.